What is Influenza?

 There are a variety of flu vaccines available (given once a year) that protect against the most common influenza viruses during the flu season.
 For people younger than 65 years of age, there are inactivated, recombinant, and live attenuated influenza vaccine options with similar efficacy.
 People 65 years and older are recommended to receive either Fluzone High-Dose Quadrivalent vaccine, Flublok Quadrivalent Recombinant vaccine, or Fluad Quadrivalent Adjuvanted vaccine.

-All flu vaccines for the 2022-2023 season are quadrivalent, made to protect against four different flu viruses, including two influenza A viruses and two influenza B viruses.
+Flu vaccines for the 2024-2025 season are either trivalent or quadrivalent, made to protect against three or four different flu viruses.
 However, based on our research, there are currently no animal-free flu shots available.

 Available Flu Vaccines